moves-rwth/storm/doc/update_resources.md

 8. add the patch to resources/patches/ and change the resources/3rdparty/CmakeLists.txt file accordingly.

-## GLPK

-To update GLPK, download the new sources from [here](https://ftp.gnu.org/gnu/glpk/) and put them into `$STORM_DIR/resources/3rdparty/glpk-5.0`.
-We remove some unnecessary files to reduce the size of the folder:
-1. Remove the folders `doc` and `examples`
-2. Remove these folders from the `SUBDIRS` in `Makefile.am`
-3. Recreate the `configure` script via `autoconf`

 ## googletest / gtest

 To update gtest, simply download the new sources from [here](https://github.com/google/googletest/releases) and put them to `$STORM_DIR/resources/3rdparty/googletest`.